mathrick/flask-demo-login-app/README.md

 Basic login app
 ===============
-This is a simple webapp implementing login functionality, built on Flask.
+This is a simple webapp implementing login functionality, built on Flask and AngularJS.

 Installing and running
 ======================